 Some tips for tourists

-What is it like for the tourists who travel to Iran in Ramadan?
+What is it like for the tourists who travel to Iran during Ramadan?
 Well, you will notice more changes in daily life in smaller cities comparing the larger ones of course.
 Your options for eating and drinking and your time for some activities could be more limited as well.
 But as this religious month has its own special rituals, it could still be counted as an attraction to the tours to Iran.

 Iranians making Ash Reshteh hosting fasting people

 The tourists are not expected to fast or follow Islamic practices, but they are expected to respect the Iranian Muslims’ rituals by refraining from eating, drinking, and smoking in public during the day.
-However, some restaurants and fast-food outlets, especially the restaurants and cafes in the hotels, highways, airports, railways, and bus stations are open; so, they can have meals there.
+However, some restaurants and fast-food outlets, especially restaurants and cafes in hotels, highways, airports, railways, and bus stations are open; so, they can have meals there.
 Some fast-food chains offer takeaway food as well.

-There are some must-eats that are strongly recommended to the tourists who travel to Iran in Ramadan. Āsh Rechte (Persian traditional soup made of vegetables and noodles) and Sholeh Zard (Persian pudding made of rice and saffron) are among them.
+There are some must-eats that are strongly recommended to tourists who travel to Iran during Ramadan. Āsh Rechte (Persian traditional soup made of vegetables and noodles) and Sholeh Zard (Persian pudding made of rice and saffron) are among them.
 Zulbia & Bamieh are also traditional Iranian sweets for Ramadan that you can find in almost all confectionaries.